 Are you intrigued by those Internet ads claiming to know "the secret to shedding belly fat" or "the one trick to losing belly fat"?
 Do you send away for the latest exercise DVDs because they promise you washboard abs?
 Have you tried dietary supplements or weight loss pills to whittle your waist?

 If so, you're not alone.
 Americans spend countless hours and billions of dollars trying anything and everything to attain a flat stomach.
 But is there really a magic bullet — a fast and easy way to shed stubborn belly fat — as so many ads and commercials claim?

-In part one of this two-part feature, Discover Rush Online sat down with two experts from Rush, Rasa Kazlauskaite, MD, an endocrinologist with the Rush University Prevention Center, and Sheila Dugan, MD, a physical medicine and rehabilitation specialist, to find out why belly fat is more than just a cosmetic issue.
+We talked to two experts from Rush, Rasa Kazlauskaite, MD, an endocrinologist with the Rush University Prevention Center, and Sheila Dugan, MD, a physical medicine and rehabilitation specialist, to find out why belly fat is more than just a cosmetic issue.